outfox/fennecs/www/docs/Components/Tags.md

 # Tag Components

-Tags are a components that don't store any data.
+Super useful: Tags are a components that don't store any data.
 They are often used to mark entities that have a common trait or behavior.

 ```csharp
 public struct Pretty;